 Over time, Google consistently changes and updates its algorithm intending to provide accurate, faster, and relevant search results to its users.

-But what is a Google Algorithm?
+But what is Google algorithm?
 Why is it important to keep updated with algorithm changes for your website?

-This post will explain what Google algorithms are, why Google continuously updates and changes its algorithms, and what you can do to keep your website up to date with all Google’s updates.
+This post explains what Google algorithms are, why Google continuously updates and changes its algorithms, and what you can do to keep your website up to date with all Google’s updates.

 What is Google algorithm?